kablamo/HTTP-Request-AsCurl/README.md

 # DESCRIPTION

 This module is a bit naughty because it injects an as\_curl() method into the HTTP::Request namespace.
-I only use it for debugging.
+I use it for debugging REST APIs.
 Perhaps that makes it ok.

 This module also handles headers and basic authentication.